FlipperPA/django-s3-sqlite/README.md

 These instructions show how to build the static binary necessary: https://charlesleifer.com/blog/compiling-sqlite-for-use-with-python-applications/

-It must be done on Amazon Linux or CentOS 7 (which Amazon Linux is based on).
+After you've downloaded SQLite, follow the instructions to install it into a virtual environment.
+You must perform the installation on Amazon Linux or CentOS 7 (which Amazon Linux is based on).